 - Sports Bar – There are several lively sports bars in the Makati neighborhood.
 Check out H&J Sports Bar and Restaurant or Howzat Sports Bar if you’re looking to catch an NBA game or soccer match.

-The SM Mall of Asia is located right on the Manila Bay and is the 12th largest shopping mall in the world.
+The SM Mall of Asia is located right on Manila Bay and is the 12th largest shopping mall in the world.
 This massive complex isn’t just reserved for shops and restaurants.
-It also boasts the first ever IMAX theater in the country, an Olympic-sized ice skating rink, a concert grounds, and an amusement park featuring 17 rides.
+It also boasts the first-ever IMAX theater in the country, an Olympic-sized ice skating rink, a concert grounds, and an amusement park featuring 17 rides.
 You’ll need a full day to explore this behemoth mall!